MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/design-guides/small-to-medium-enterprise/corporate-policy.md

 ms.date: 2/1/2019
 ---

-# Fusion: Small to Medium Enterprise - Initial Corporate Policy behind the governance strategy
+# Fusion: Small to Medium Enterprise - Initial corporate policy behind the governance strategy

-The following corporate policy defines the initial governance position that defines the starting point for governance in this design guide.
-This article will define early stage risks, initial policy statements, and early processes to enforce policy statements.
+The following corporate policy defines an initial governance position, which is the starting point for this journey.
+This article defines early-stage risks, initial policy statements, and early processes to enforce policy statements.

 > [!NOTE]
-> This article is not technical.
-The corporate policy defined in this article is still important, as it will drive many technical decisions.
-For those who need an immediate answer, jump ahead to the Governance MVP article.
-However, it is suggested that the Cloud Governance Team reads, modifies, and implements this Corporate Policy prior to implementation of the design guidance.
+>The corporate policy is not a technical document, but it drives many technical decisions.
+The governance MVP described in the [overview](./overview.md) ultimately derives from this policy.
+Before implementing a governance MVP, your organization should develop a corporate policy based on your own objectives and business risks.

-## Define the Cloud Governance Team
+## Cloud Governance team

-The cloud governance team currently consists of two system administrators who have foreseen the need for governance in the future.
-Over the next several months, they will inherit cleaning up the cloud from a governance perspective, earning them the title of Cloud Custodians.
-In latter evolutions, that will likely change.
+In this narrative, the Cloud Governance team is comprised of two systems administrators who have recognized the need for governance.
+Over the next several months, they will inherit the job of cleaning up the governance of the company’s cloud presence, earning them the title of Cloud Custodians.
+In subsequent evolutions, this title will likely change.

 ## Objective

-As mentioned in the introduction to this design guide, the initial objective is to establish a foundation for governance agility.
-Getting the Governance MVP right will allow the Cloud Governance Team to stay ahead of cloud adoption and implement governance guard rails as the adoption plan evolves.
+The initial objective is to establish a foundation for governance agility.
+An effective Governance MVP allows the governance team to stay ahead of cloud adoption and implement guardrails as the adoption plan evolves.

-## Business Risks
+## Business risks

-At this experimental, proof of concept, and development stage of cloud adoption, risks are relatively low.
-There is also little definition around the final state of the technical solutions to be deployed to the cloud.
-The cloud readiness of IT employees is also relatively low.
-A basic foundation for cloud adoption would help the team safely learn and grow.
+The company is at an early stage of cloud adoption, experimenting and building proofs of concept.
+Risks are now relatively low, but future risks are likely.
+There is little definition around the final state of the technical solutions to be deployed to the cloud.
+In addition, the cloud readiness of IT employees is low.
+A foundation for cloud adoption will help the team safely learn and grow.

-**Business Risk:** There is a risk of not empowering growth and/or providing the right protections against future risk.
+**Business Risk**: There is a risk of not empowering growth, but also a risk of not providing the right protections against future risks.

-An agile yet robust governance approach is required to support the board’s vision for corporate and technical growth.
-Failure to implement such a strategy would slow technical growth, risking market share growth and future market share.
-The risk is relatively high.
-However, at this stage tolerance for that risk is equally high.
+An agile yet robust governance approach is needed to support the board’s vision for corporate and technical growth.
+Failure to implement such a strategy will slow technical growth, potentially risking market share growth and future market share.
+The impact of such a business risk is unquestionably high.
+However, the role IT will play in those potential future states is unknown, making the risk associated with current IT efforts relatively high.
+That said, until more concrete plans are aligned, the business has a high tolerance for risk.

-This business risk can be broken down tactically into a few technical risks:
+This business risk can be broken down tactically into several technical risks:

+- Well-intended corporate policies could slow transformation efforts or break critical business processes, if not considered within a structured approval flow.
-- There is a risk that the application of governance to deployed assets could be difficult and costly.
+- The application of governance to deployed assets could be difficult and costly.
-- There is a risk that governance may not be properly applied across an application or workload, creating gaps in security.
+- Governance may not be properly applied across an application or workload, creating gaps in security.
-- There is a risk of inconsistency with so many teams working in the cloud.
+- With so many teams working in the cloud, there is a risk of inconsistency.
-- There is a risk of costs not properly aligning to business units, teams, or other budgetary management units.
+- Costs may not properly align to business units, teams, or other budgetary management units.
-- There is a risk associated with multiple identities being used to manage various deployments, which could lead to security issues.
+- The use of multiple identities to manage various deployments could lead to security issues.
 - Despite current policies, there is a risk that protected data could be mistakenly deployed to the cloud.

-## Tolerance Indicators
+## Tolerance indicators

 The current tolerance for risk is high and the appetite for investing in cloud governance is low.
-As such, the tolerance indicators act as an early warning system to trigger the investment of time and energy.
-If and when the following indicators are observed, it would be wise to evolve the governance strategy.
+As such, the tolerance indicators act as an early warning system to trigger more investment of time and energy.
+If and when the following indicators are observed, you should evolve the governance strategy.

-- **Cost management.** Scale of deployment exceeds 100 assets to the cloud or Monthly spend exceeding $1,00/month.
+- Cost management: The scale of deployment exceeds 100 assets to the cloud, or monthly spending exceeds $1,000/month.
-- **Security Management.** Inclusion of protected data in defined cloud adoption plans.
+- Security Baseline: Inclusion of protected data in defined cloud adoption plans.
-- **Resource Management.** Deployment of mission critical workloads.
+- Resource Consistency: Inclusion of any mission-critical applications in defined cloud adoption plans.

-## Policy Statements
+## Policy statements

-The following policy statements establish requirements to mitigate the defined risks.
-These policies define the functional requirements for the Governance MVP.
-Each will be represented in the implementation of the Governance MVP.
+The following policy statements establish the requirements needed to mitigate the defined risks.
+These policies define the functional requirements for the governance MVP.
+Each will be represented in the implementation of the governance MVP.

-### Configuration Management
+Deployment Acceleration:

-- All assets must be grouped and tagged in alignment with the Grouping and Tagging strategies.
+- All assets must be grouped and tagged according to defined grouping and tagging strategies.
 - All assets must use an approved deployment model.
-- Any deployment model used must be compatible with the tools used to release subsequent governance requirements.
+- Once a governance foundation has been established for a cloud provider, any deployment tooling must be compatible with the tools defined by the governance team.

-### Identity Management
+Identity Baseline:

 - All assets deployed to the cloud should be controlled using identities and roles approved by current governance policies.
 - All groups in the on-premises Active Directory infrastructure that have elevated privileges should be mapped to an approved RBAC role.

-### Security Management
+Security Baseline:

 - Any asset deployed to the cloud must have an approved data classification.
-- No assets identified with a protected level of data may be deployed to the cloud.
+- No assets identified with a protected level of data may be deployed to the cloud, until sufficient requirements for security and governance can be approved and implemented.
 - Until minimum network security requirements can be validated and governed, cloud environments are seen as a demilitarized zone and should meet similar connection requirements to other data centers or internal networks.
-- When protected data is to be deployed additional governance requirements will be established with IT security.

-### Cost Management
+Cost Management:

-- For tracking purposes, all assets must be assigned to an Application Owner within one of the core business functions.
+- For tracking purposes, all assets must be assigned to an application owner within one of the core business functions.
-- When cost concerns arise, additional governance requirements will be established with the Finance.
+- When cost concerns arise, additional governance requirements will be established with the Finance team.

-### Resource Management
+Resource Consistency:

-- Since no mission critical workloads are deployed at this stage, there are no SLA, performance, or BCDR requirements to be governed.
+- Because no mission-critical workloads are deployed at this stage, there are no SLA, performance, or BCDR requirements to be governed.
-- When mission critical workloads are deployed, additional governance requirements will be established with IT operations.
+- When mission-critical workloads are deployed, additional governance requirements will be established with IT operations.

 ## Processes

-A budget has not been allocated to the ongoing monitoring and enforcement of these governance policies.
-Initial education and limited involvement in deployment planning are the two primary opportunities to monitor adherence to policy statements.
+No budget has been allocated for ongoing monitoring and enforcement of these governance policies.
+Given that, the cloud governance team has some ad hoc ways to monitor adherence to policy statements.

-**Initial Education:** The cloud governance team is investing time to educate the cloud adoption teams on the design guides that support these policies.
+- **Education**: The cloud governance team is investing time to educate the cloud adoption teams on the governance journeys that support these policies.
-**Deployment Planning:** Prior to deployment of any asset, the cloud governance team will review the design guide with the cloud adoption teams to discuss alignment.
+- **Deployment** reviews: Before deploying any asset, the cloud governance team will review the governance journey with the cloud adoption teams.

 ## Next steps

-This Corporate Policy definition prepares the Cloud Governance Team for implementation of the [Governance MVP](./governance-mvp.md), which will serve as the foundation for adoption.
+This corporate policy prepares the cloud governance team to implement the governance MVP, which will be the foundation for adoption.
+For more information, read [Governance MVP design](./governance-mvp.md).

 > [!div class="nextstepaction"]
 > [Implement the Governance MVP](./governance-mvp.md)